Is Bad Posture the Cause of My Back Pain?

 - Awkward postures being assumed regularly during work does not show a clear link with back pain.

-- Heavy manual labour, in most cases, has been shown to be associated with an increase in back pain
+- Heavy manual labour seems to demonstrate an associated with an increase in back pain

 In other words: always keep an open mind!!